TuTomasz/chat-api/ReadMe.md

 pnpm start:dev
 ```

 It will download all the necessary dependencies, Docker images, run the migrations, and start the service locally.
-This can take about 20 seconds the first time around.
+This can take about 20 seconds the first time around (You will see server runing on port 5005 when its up and running).

 ## Notes